24-Mar-2017, 10:40 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Aids 19281's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..] " These lines are most applicable to Aids 19281, for he is inherently proud, self-motivated and hungry for challenge to develop his potentials to the fullest.
-His need for independence will affect every area of his development, from taking his first steps to achieving [...] [..]
-He is also highly competitive, and this will be evident in his interaction with siblings as well as peers at school.
-Aids 19281 has a need to shine and be noticed, but his tendency to turn siblings and friends into rivals is more complex and does not spring from simple [...]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Aids 19281's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+Parents would be wise not to expect a sweet, well-behaved little angel unless he has just got what he wants and is now radiating his own unique brand of sunny charm.
+He is not by nature either intractable or insensitive.
+However, he has a powerful and vigourous personality [...] [..]
+This is partly because he does what we all wish we could do reach for what we want without worrying about whether others will approve.
+But parents need to be conscious of their methods when discipline is required.
+He is highly intuitive and can tell the difference between [...]
 Hidden traits [..]
+But as he gets older he is likely to hide his cyclical bouts of timidity and confusion because he feels so ashamed of them.
 Aids 19281 is his own worst critic, sometimes expecting heroic feats of himself when in fact he needs to relax and make a normal human mess of things.
-If he has siblings who are better at displaying their helplessness, he will probably polarise and become the "strong" one.
-Although [...]
+If [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future